PROFIT: A Specialized Optimizer for Deep Fine Tuning: Introduction

 \section{Introduction}

-Fine-tuning pre-trained models has become widely adopted in solving computer vision and robotics problems.
-As datasets and models both increase in size, having to train a new model for every new application and setting quickly becomes intractable.
-Imagine, for example, the cost of having to train a new model every time an autonomous vehicle needs to operate in a new city or every time a camera application needs to recognize a new type of object.
-The shift towards fine-tuning within the deep learning community has also been accelerated by developments in large foundational models that were trained on vast quantities of data, such as CLIP~\cite{radford2021learning} and DINO~\cite{caron2021emerging}.
-Indeed, hints abound that deep learning is steadily inching towards a new paradigm where only simple models are trained from scratch.
+Fine-tuning pre-trained models has become widely adopted in solving computer vision and robotics problems as well as in modern generative AI settings.
+As datasets and models increase in size, having to train a new model for every new application and setting quickly becomes intractable.
+Imagine, for example, the cost of having to train a new model every time an autonomous vehicle needs to operate in a new city, or every time a camera application needs to recognize a new type of object, or every time a custom LLM needs to update its knowledge cutoff.
+The shift towards fine-tuning within the deep learning community has also been accelerated by developments in large foundational models that were trained on vast quantities of data, such as CLIP~\cite{radford2021learning}, DINO~\cite{caron2021emerging}, and open-source LLMs~\cite{touvron2023llama}.
+Indeed, deep learning is steadily inching towards a new paradigm where very few practitioners are training models from scratch.

 At the same time, fine-tuning a model comes with its own set of challenges.
-For one, it is known that models tend to readily forget old information when fine-tuned on new information, in a process known as Catastrophic Forgetting~\cite{goodfellow2013empirical}.
-Various mitigation methods have been proposed \cite{li2017learning}, but require additional data engineering and modifications of the model architecture.
-The common practice within fine-tuning still largely relies on training on new tasks/data with a smaller learning rate or with a frozen backbone (or both).
-Parameter-efficient fine-tuning methods such as LoRA~\cite{hu2021lora} introduce learnable adapter modules for transfer learning, but serves mainly to improve fine-tuning efficiency rather than accuracy~\cite{biderman2024lora}.
-We aim to specifically improve the accuracy of fine-tuning in the present work, \textit{while keeping the process efficient by not introducing any additional parameters}.
+For one, models are known to readily forget old information when fine-tuned with new information, in a process known as catastrophic forgetting~\cite{goodfellow2013empirical}.
+Various mitigation methods have been proposed \cite{li2017learning}, but require data engineering and modifications to the model architecture.
+Common practice within fine-tuning still largely relies on training on new tasks/data with a smaller learning rate or with a frozen backbone (or both).
+Parameter-efficient fine-tuning methods such as LoRA~\cite{hu2021lora} introduce learnable adapters for transfer learning, but serve to improve fine-tuning efficiency rather than accuracy (\cite{biderman2024lora}).
+We aim to improve the \textit{accuracy} of fine-tuning \textit{while keeping the process efficient by not introducing any additional parameters}.